bcuz/advisor-extension/README.md

 All pages are filled automatic, but clicking the last "Submit" button is still manual.
 Need to write validation of data filling to completely automate it.
 Aside of that, it's ready to be tested by everyone.

+NEXT UPDATE: Will include validation of filling, notification if report failed, and retry button.

 ## HOW TO USE (this is being updated as development goes) ##

 1.- Install the extension using instructions below

 IMPORTANT:

 ---------------------------------------------------------------------------

 Right after you install it, click the panda and select "Options".
 In the options page you have to put 2 values:

   - **Your name**,  make sure it is exactly the same as it is listed in the report google form (with spaces, capital letters and all of that, must be EXACTLY the same).

   - **Time between screens**, this is the # of seconds the extension will delay the filling of each page of the report.
 You must give enough time to the page to load, or the extension will fail.
 To be safe, set it initially to 4.

 Then save it and continue with next steps.
 This is a one time only thing.

 ---------------------------------------------------------------------------

 2.- Make sure you are in your intercom inbox.
 Once you're there, reload the page (it's kind of long to explain why, it's the way intercom and chrome work, for now just do it).